AdmiJW/FrontEnd/Git/README.md

     * A file in the git directory, which stores information about what shall go into the next commit.
 It is ike the preparation table that Git will take all the stuffs on it into the next commit.

 * __SHA (Secure Hash Algorithm)__
     * ID number for each commit.
 Calculated based on the contents of a file or directory along with the timestamp and directory structure in Git, using some hashing algorithm.
-SHA is usually 20 hexadecimal literals long, but for convenience we usually only use 7 of the most front ones.
+SHA is usually 20 hexadecimal literals long, but for simplicity's sake, git usually only show, and we usually only use the 7 first characters.

 * __Branch__
     * New line of development created that diverges from the main line of development